-The materially developed world has used several ways to ensure security of its waters for their people using scientific experiments and technologies.
+The materially developed world has used several ways to ensure security of its waters for their people using scientific experiments technologies.
 Chemical fertilizers are one such example.
 Pakistan has been using chemical fertilizers based on research for improved agriculture.
 But additionally, research was extended in England and America, as early as 1834, to what is termed as 'Long Term Research Experiment (LTRE).'
-The long-term experiments in agricultural research are important for sustainable solutions to generate valuable scientific knowledge on long-term outcomes of different crops, cropping systems and practices Excellence addressing the W-E-F nexus under a changing environment.
+The long-term experiments in agricultural research are important for sustainable solutions to generate valuable scientific knowledge on long-term outcomes of different crops, cropping systems and practices under a changing environment.